 Queen's offers need-based assistance to supplement family resources for students admitted to a first-entry undergraduate program at Queen's.
 (Please Note: the assessment of financial need resides with the Office of the University Registrar-Student Awards and is independent of the School of Medicine, QuARMS selection process)

 The Office of the University Registrar-Student Awards administers a comprehensive range of financial aid programs.
-Information for Government Student Assistance, Queen's Scholarships, Bursaries, and Work Programs can be found here.
+Information for Government Student Assistance, Queen's Scholarships, Bursaries, and the Work Study Program can be found here.

 A complete list of Awards can be found here.

 No, all admissible Chancellor's Scholarship nominees will be eligible for early offers of admission by Mid-February.
 We will assess you for the Queen's grade-based OR need-based awards, at the time you are offered admission.